Atandwa Kani: Career

 He then went on to play the young Nelson Mandela in the movie Mandela: Long Walk to Freedom, directed by Justin Chadwick, acting alongside Idris Elba, Naomie Harris and Terry Pheto.

 Kani went on to appear as the lead on Kowethu, a SABC 1 drama directed by Rolie Nikiwe.
 After which he was seen in the international BET series The Book of Negroes alongside Cuba Gooding Jr.

 In 2014, Kani joined the acclaimed group Fortune Cookie Theatre Company and, alongside Sylvaine Strike, went on to perform Black & Blue at the Market Theatre.
 He also performed Sizwe Banzi Is Dead in New York City, directed by Dr. John Kani.
 They are currently preparing for a South African tour of this production.

 Kani has recently been seen in the hit Mzansi Magic TV series, It's Complicated.

 On Tuesday, 12 July 2016, Kani attended the African premiere of The Suit, a short film in which he plays the role of Philemon, at the Old Fort of Zanzibar as part of the 19th Zanzibar International Film Festival.
 The film was written and directed by South African filmmaker Jarryd Coetsee and based on the short story by Can Themba.
 Though the film was not a part of the official competition, it was given a Special Mention by the jury.

 In 2018, Kani portrayed the younger King T'Chaka, a dual part shared with his father, John Kani, in the film Black Panther.

 Personal life

-He was married to presenter Thembisa Mdoda from 2012 – 2015 and is married to Fikile Mthwalo as of 2015.
+He was married to presenter Thembisa Mdoda from 2012 – 2015 and married Fikile Mthwalo in 2015.
+Fikile and Atandwa separated in 2019 and divorced amicably in 2023 based on irreconcilable differences.